ignperezsep/ignperezsep.github.io/_posts/2017-05-21-presentation.md

 I really hope that all the information and examples fulfil your needs.

-I will focus in research on teams, particularly virtual and hybrid teams.
+I will focus on research about teams, particularly virtual and hybrid teams.
 I will also talk about quantitative research methodolodies, such as CFA, SEM, regression analyses, and others.